p4535992/foundryvtt-pointer/README.md

 Gives all players the option to show a customizable cursor on demand, as well as ping any location with a custom ping!
 Hotkeys, pings, pointer, everything customizable!
 As GM you can also move your players view to your pin on demand.

+## WHY THIS MODULE IS IN BETA ?
+Don't get too excited, I just took the module maintenance and did some minor bug fixing, the module requires considerable rewriting especially with the new API of v12
+## There is a open commission on the Discord League Server for anyone interested on help to save this module form the void.

 ## Installation